pancsta/asyncmachine-go/pkg/machine/README.md

 > atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.

-**/pkg/machine** is a minimal implementation of [AsyncMachine](https://github.com/TobiaszCudnik/asyncmachine) (2012-2019; [video](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4)) in Golang.
+**/pkg/machine** is a minimal implementation of [AsyncMachine](https://github.com/TobiaszCudnik/asyncmachine) (2012-2019; [video](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.mp4)) in Golang using channels and context.
 It can transform blocking APIs into fully-controllable, clock-based state machines with ease.

 ## Features